Zhefan-Xu/global_planner/README.md

-# Global Planner for Quadcopter
+# Global Planner Library for Autonomous Robots
-This is a C++ based RRT/RRT* implementation in ROS using [Octomap](http://wiki.ros.org/octomap).
-It is mainly used for quadcopter waypoint planning.
+This package is a library implementing some of the global waypoint planning algorithms, such as RRT, RRT*, DEP (an unknown exploration planner), for autonomous robots.

 ### Install:
 Tested on Ubuntu 18.04, 20.04 with ROS melodic/Noetic.
 Current version depends on [Octomap](http://wiki.ros.org/octomap).